php-usergroup-dresden/phpdd.org/src/Contents/2018/Speakers.md

             </a>
         </p>
         <p>
-            Passionate about being a developer, teacher and mentor for newcomers into world of programming.
-Works for Code4Hire, remote team of software engineers, offering outsourcing and consulting services.
-Organiser of
-            <a href="https://twitter.com/webcampzagreb" target="_blank">@webcampzagreb</a>
-            conference.
+            Passion driven developer, focused on backend development in modern PHP and related stack.
+Shares knowledge by teaching, mentoring and speaking.
+Involved in <a href="https://twitter.com/webcampzagreb" target="_blank">@webcampzagreb</a> conference and local user groups.
 Enjoys playing and watching sports that Croatians find odd and unpopular.
         </p><p>
             In his free time, he reads fantasy novels and likes to cook.
         </p>